fylobc/fylobc.github.io/_parts/Part_1.md

 <p>so the real question is Bitcoin’s added value.</p>

 <p>Naively, it might seem like Bitcoin has no intrinsic value, but it does.
-Because you can use Bitcoin anonymously, it will always have value for people who want to hide their (possibly illegal) transactions.
+Because Bitcoin can be used anonymously, it will always have value for people who want to hide their (possibly illegal) transactions.
 It’s questionable whether it’s a good thing for Bitcoin to serve this purpose, but this application puts a lower limit on Bitcoin’s value.</p>

 <p>Next, Bitcoin is a good store of wealth for many of the same reasons as gold: it’s durable, relatively rare, has a limited supply and, because of the blockchain technology, is hard to fake.
-Most importantly, however, it is not third-party backed and it is decentralized.
-The benefit of no third-party backing is the same as with gold, while the main benefit of being decentralized is that no one entity can step in and arbitrarily change Bitcoin’s value.</p>
+Most importantly, it is not third-party backed and it is decentralized.</p>

 <p>There are some differences with gold in terms of Bitcoin’s value as a store of wealth, however.
 Bitcoin does not have a long history, so it’s always possible you’ll wake up one day and Bitcoin’s value will be wiped out because some new cryptocurrency has taken its place.
 On the other hand, Bitcoin might be more secure than gold, which you have to store somewhere and which can be physically stolen.
 The anonymity is also a bonus for Bitcoin’s value as a store of wealth since it is hard to target an individual to steal their wealth (or tax them).</p>